-The directives, in this case, would likely lead to an assessment of a diagram and a table, so it’s important to ensure both these items do indeed increase the clarity of the requirement and NOT the difficulty of interpreting and verifying it.
+The directives in this case would likely lead to assessment of a diagram and a table, so it’s important to ensure both these items do indeed increase the clarity of the requirement and NOT the difficulty of interpreting and verifying it.
 If referenced items contradict the text of the requirement, or each other, implementation and verification will likely be delayed, and errors may be introduced.

 QVscribe’s Directives Test checks for the presence of keywords that are often used as directives.
-Users can modify the list of directives to conform to organizational procedures, by adding or removing directive terms via the Directives pane of the QVscribe Configuration Window (Figure 18).
+Users can modify the list of directives to conform to organizational procedures, by adding or removing directive terms via the Directives pane of the QVscribe Configuration Window.

-As with continuances (see Rule R20), QVscribe flags requirements containing directives but also allows the user to exclude directives from the analysis.
+As with continuances (see Rule R20), QVscribe flags requirements containing directives, but also allows the user to exclude directives from analysis.
 This allows the analyst to quickly check that directives are used properly, then declutter the analysis – through directives exclusion – on a second pass.

 Rule R26: Avoid the use of pronouns.